Deer Island (Ireland)

-Deer Island or Inishmore is located in County Clare, Ireland.
+Deer Island or Inishmore is located in the Fergus Estuary in County Clare, Ireland.

 Location

 According to Clare County Library, Deer Island, or Innismore, is situated near the western bank of the River Fergus about a quarter of a mile from the village of Ballynacally.
-In 1837 it was measured at 493 statute acres.
+In 1837 it was measured at 493 statute acres, making it the largest island in the Fergus Estuary.

+The nearest point from the Irish mainland to Deer Island, is Rosscliff jetty, 300 meters away.
+The jetty was used to ferry people and animals to and from the Island.

 Population

 Administratively it is part of the District Electoral Division of Ballynacally.
 Population in 1996 was 1 (unchanged since 1991).
 It was the only inhabited island in County Clare.
 The 1901 census showed 9 families living on the island.

-It has been uninhabited since 2004, when the last of the residents died, though many families of former residents visit the island throughout the year.
+It has been uninhabited since 2004, when Briget Tuohy, the last resident died, though many families of former residents visit the island throughout the year.

 Demographics

 The table below reports data on Inishmore's population taken from Discover the Islands of Ireland (Alex Ritsema, Collins Press, 1999) and the Census of Ireland.
 Census data in Ireland before 1841 are not considered complete and/or reliable.